-Other major revenue sources in the FY20 Budget include \$2,678,200 from water sales and \$1,683,630 from sewer services.
-FY20 Water/Sewer Utility Fund revenues are proposed to increase over FY19, \$75,140.
+Other major revenue sources in the FY21 Budget include \$2,678,200 from water sales and \$1,683,630 from sewer services.
+FY21 Water/Sewer Utility Fund revenues are proposed to remain relatively stable excluding a budgeted one-time use of unassigned fund balance reserves for the recoating and painting of the South Elevated Water Tower.

-Utility Rates -Many variables and factors influence utility rates, including future wholesale purchase costs of bulk water, future capital improvements necessary to maintain healthy, safe water and wastewater services.
-The North Texas Municipal Water District increased the wholesale water rate 2.4%, for FY20, and the City provides for the increase in the wholesale purchase costs of bulk water, at a take or pay amount, as a direct pass through to its utility customers.
-The corresponding utility retail rate, for customers, will increase 9.43% to accommodate the increase in bulk water purchases, provide additional revenue to service \$2.71 million in Wastewater Treatment Plant upgrades, complete the requisite sanitary sewer improvements mandated by Texas Commission on Environmental Quality (TCEQ), and accommodate increased operational costs.
-For a residential customer consuming 10,000 gallons/month, this represents a monthly increase of \$7.65 to their water utility bill and \$5.82 to their sewer utility bill.
-Wholesale water rates continue to increase year after year, and are not expected to level off anytime soon.
+Utility Rates - Many variables and factors influence utility rates, including future wholesale purchase costs of bulk water, future capital improvements necessary to maintain healthy, safe water and wastewater services.
+The North Texas Municipal Water District's wholesale water rate is proposed to remain flat for FY21.
+North Texas Municipal Water District's Board of Directors provided for no change to the wholesale rate as a result of the pandemic.
+The City provides for any increase in the wholesale purchase costs of bulk water, at a take or pay amount, as a direct pass through to its utility customers.
+Therefore, the corresponding utility retail rate, for customers, will also remain flat and customers will not experience any additional increase to their water or sewer utility bill in FY21.

 Storm Drainage Utility Fund - In FY16, the Kaufman City Council approved a fee to Kaufman property owners to cover the costs of providing the infrastructure and facilities that permit the safe drainage of storm water, the prevention of surface water stagnation, and the prevention of pollution arising from nonpoint runoff effective January 1, 2016.
 The City engaged a professional consultant to conduct a master drainage study, in order to better assess current storm drainage infrastructure and future needs.
-The storm drainage fee for residential homeowners is currently \$3 per month, and commercial entities are charged based on an Equivalent Residential Unit (ERU) system.
-In FY20, Storm Drainage fees are budgeted to increase after the 1st quarter, \$1 per Equivalent Residential Unit (ERU), making the new rate \$4 per ERU, per month, to service a \$3,000,000 Certificate of Obligation for Storm Drainage Improvements.
+The storm drainage fee for residential homeowners is currently \$4 per month, and commercial entities are charged based on an Equivalent Residential Unit (ERU) system.
+In FY21, Storm Drainage fees are budgeted to remain \$4 per Equivalent Residential Unit (ERU).